PedrodoDivino/aulao/README.md

 17 - laços de repetição - Do while

-17 - laços de repetição - For in
+18 - laços de repetição - For in

+19 - laços de repetição - For of